Access for All improvement works

-Thanks to Defra funding several new access improvement projects around the Dorset AONB have been completed in in the last few months.
+Thanks to Defra funding there have been several new access improvement projects around the Dorset National Landscape.

-Dorset Council’s Ranger Service, working closely with Dorset AONB, managed to battle the recent bad weather and muddy conditions to improve access for all between Bradpole and Bridport.
+Dorset Council’s Ranger Service, working closely with Dorset National Landscape, managed to battle bad weather and muddy conditions to improve access for all between Bradpole and Bridport.

 The works across Happy Island were the result of the Ranger Service noting that the muddy state of the paths for much of the year were deterring residents of Bradpole from using the paths to get into Bridport.
 The new surface improvements have resolved the issue and made the paths much more accessible for people with mobility issues.